 The chief financial officer shall make recommendations on the financing of the draft capital budget for the ensuing and future financial years, indicating the impact of viable alternative financing scenarios on future expenses, and specifically commenting on the relative financial merits of internal and external financing options.

-The chief financial officer shall determine the basis for allocating overhead expenses not directly chargeable to votes.
-The expenses associated with the democratic process shall be allocated to a separate vote, and shall not be charged out as an overhead.
+The chief financial officer shall determine the basis for allocating overhead expenses not directly chargeable to projects (votes).
+The expenses associated with the democratic process shall be allocated to a separate project (vote), and shall not be charged out as an overhead.

-The chief financial officer shall ensure that the cost of indigent relief is separately reflected in the appropriate votes.
+The chief financial officer shall ensure that the cost of indigent relief is separately reflected in the appropriate projects (votes).

 The chief financial officer shall ensure that the allocations from other organs of state are properly reflected in the annual and adjustments